coupergateway/couper/docs/README.md

 #### Query parameter <a name="query_params"></a>

-Couper offers three methods to manipulate the query parameter.
-The methods are executed in the following order unrelated to the order within the configuration file:
+Couper offers three attributes to manipulate the query parameter.
+The query attributes can be defined unordered within the configuration file but will be executed ordered as follows:

-* `remove_query_params`: a list of query parameters to be removed from the upstream request URL.
+* `remove_query_params` a list of query parameters to be removed from the upstream request URL.
-* `set_query_params`: key/value(s) pairs to set query parameters in the upstream request URL.
+* `set_query_params` key/value(s) pairs to set query parameters in the upstream request URL.
-* `add_query_params`: key/value(s) pairs to add query parameters to the upstream request URL.
+* `add_query_params` key/value(s) pairs to add query parameters to the upstream request URL.

 All `*_query_params` are collected and executed from: `definitions.backend`, `endpoint`, `endpoint.backend` (if refined).